usethesource/rascal-website/courses/Recipes/Languages/Exp/Combined/Manual/Manual.md

 <1> We reuse the previously defined concrete syntax with layout.
 <2> We also reuse the previously defined abstract syntax.
 <3> Import the `Parse` module defined above.
-<4> The conversion from parse tree to abstract syntax tree start here.
+<4> The conversion from parse tree to abstract syntax tree starts here.

 Let's try it: